gradle/gradle/design-docs/tooling-api-improvements.md

   - And get result from `ToolingModelBuilder` for project scope if passing one of parameters describing project.
 - Client receives decent feedback when requests an unknown model.

+### Open issues

+- A model builder should simply be a rule with some tooling model as output, and whatever it needs declared as inputs.

 ## Feature: Expose more details about the project

 ## Story: Expose the IDE output directories